 This evening saw the first ever stage performance by Black Sun Dreamer and the electro-industrial act Anti-Terror.
 The final band was Düsseldorf, veterans of Polish EBM which have been around since 1989 when they debuted at Jarocin festival.
 Düsseldorf put on massive beats which really filled the room.

-Front Fabrik Festival opened proper on the second day, located at Klub Studencki Zaczek.
-First band was The Opposer Divine from Slovakia, followed up by La Santé from Sweden.
-La Santé was my favorite gig of the festival, as André and Roy filled the hall with energetic EBM featuring Polish lyrics and fast-paced drums.
+Second day of the festival opened with The Opposer Divine from Slovakia, followed up by La Santé from Sweden.
+La Santé turned out to be my favorite gig of the festival, as André and Roy filled the hall with energetic EBM featuring Polish lyrics and fast-paced drums.

-The last band of the festival was none other than Dirk Ivens with his solo project Dive.
-He is a seasoned professional who caught the audience from the start, despite being alone on the stage with minimal setup.
-Dive is a bit different than his other bands The Klinik and Absolute Body Control, a massive droning sound that cannot be ignored.
+The last performance of the festival was none other than scene legend Dirk Ivens with his solo project Dive, which is a bit different than his other bands The Klinik and Absolute Body Control, featuring a massive droning sound that cannot be ignored.

 All in all, a nice weekend in a beautiful city with great bands from the scene.
 Hope to be back at next year.